 It can happen…to ANYONE.
 Kids are like little mice with the ability to sneak in and out of small places super easily.
 SO, if you find yourself in a huge crowd with a lost kiddo, stop and think.
 While panic will rise, the best way to find them quickly is to remember your safety plan and remain calm.
 If you have a Jiobit, grab your phone and track their location instantly.

 Call their name.
 If they don’t get to you in a reasonable time (like, a minute or two), start yelling out their name and a description of their outfit (this will deter tricky people from moving forward with a plan to take them away from the venue) while you locate a safe person to help.
 If you have a Jiobit, this could drastically change the time it takes to find them.
 Make sure you share it with the people helping you.
 Make sure your kiddo knows to hide it from a tricky person.

-You can purchase Jiobit for $129.99 and pay $8.99 per month for your data plan (get $20 bucks off with my link!).
+You can purchase Jiobit for $129.99 and pay $8.99 per month for your data plan.
 This is their month-to-month option which allows you to suspend at any time without penalty (30 days of free service included!).
 While their goal is to keep your kiddos safe, they are also protecting YOUR privacy with government level encryption and compliance with online privacy laws like COPPA (designed to keep your kiddos personal data safe).
 The battery lasts up to one week, without the need to charge all the time.

 We are so happy to have had this sidekick on our journey to Disney and can’t imagine it not being a part of our child safety plan for years to come!
 While we are SO happy we didn’t have to use it to locate a lost kiddo, we were so stoked to know it was there for us if we needed it.